-- An inspector will schedule a time to conduct an inspection of the property to identify the improvements needed and will prepare a work write-up and specifications which will be used to secure estimates.
+- If approved, an inspector will schedule a time to conduct an inspection of the property to identify the improvements needed and will prepare a work write-up and specifications which will be used to secure estimates.

 - At least three estimates must be obtained from qualified contractors for the work.

 - Bids will be reviewed by the inspector for completeness.
-Bid selection will be based in part on the bid amount and contractor qualifications and experience.
+Bid selection will be based in part on the bid amount, contractor qualifications and experience.

 - Homeowners must sign a Note and Mortgage as well as an Owner-Contractor Agreement prior to the work being started.

-- The SRPC must have a copy of the contractor’s insurance certificate prior to start.
+- Prior to work beginning, the SRPC must have a copy of the contractor’s insurance certificate.

-- Periodic inspections of the property will be made by the SRPC inspector while work is in progress.
-Upon completion, a final inspection of the improvements will be made by the SRPC inspector to insure conformity with the specifications.
-The determination of satisfactory completion of the rehabilitation work is the responsibility of the inspector.
+- Depending on the scope of the project, the SRPC inspector may periodically inspect the property.
+Upon completion, a final inspection of the improvements will be made by the SRPC inspector to determine that the project conforms to the specifications and satisfactory completion of the rehabilitation work.

 - Upon completion the contractor is to turn all warranties over to the homeowner.